ldmosquera/ruby_llm/docs/guides/getting-started.md

 # Use Gemini
 gemini_chat = RubyLLM.chat(model: 'gemini-2.0-flash')
 gemini_chat.ask "What are the best Ruby gems for machine learning?"

+# Use an Ollama model (pull it into the server first; consult Ollama docs):
+ollama_chat = RubyLLM.chat(model: 'gemma3:latest')
+ollama_chat.ask "What is Alphabet?"
 ```

 ## Exploring Available Models